Gghz007/blender-cry-importer-exporter/README.md

 Most likely reason:

 - transform-space mismatch between Max evaluation chain and Blender bone application path
-- keys are parsed, but final space conversion/application is not yet reliable for all rigs
+- keys are parsed, but final controller evaluation and space conversion/application are not yet reliable for all rigs
+- the remaining issue appears to be concentrated in the evaluator layer rather than in CGF skin import

 Practical meaning:

 - use Blender import for geometry/material/weights
-- treat CAF/ANM/CAL import output as non-authoritative until this path is fixed
+- treat CAF/ANM/CAL import output as non-authoritative until evaluator work is completed
+- prefer `Armature Keys` for normal testing
+- use preview/debug paths only to compare math and isolate regressions

 ## Import Workflows